Breach of Consulting Agreement: What legal steps may we take against the candidate?

 Neth31

-Hi Jayashree, We take an undertaking from the candidate called "Right to Represent" ( RTR) a form which is docusigned by the candidate which states that the candiate agrees to be exclusively represented only by our co. for so & so client.
-Also, we take an undertaking for the CTC that we have negotiated with him & that he/she will not share the salary details with the client/co.
+We take an undertaking from the candidate called "Right to Represent" (RTR), a form which is DocuSigned by the candidate.
+This form states that the candidate agrees to be exclusively represented only by our company for a specific client.

 saswatabanerjee

-And in case you are thinking you have a clause in your contract that he can not take up the job, please read sec 27 of Indian Contract Act, which makes such a clause in any contract invalid and unenforceable.
+And in case you are thinking you have a clause in your contract that he cannot take up the job, please read sec 27 of the Indian Contract Act, which makes such a clause in any contract invalid and unenforceable.

 PRABHAT RANJAN MOHANTY